Bausch + Lomb Cromorhinol 2% nasal spray

 Sodium cromoglicate

-Please read all of this leaflet carefully before using this medicine because it contains important information for you.
+Please read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-You must always use this medicine exactly as provided in this leaflet or by your doctor or pharmacist.
+You should always use this medicine exactly as directed in this leaflet or by your doctor or pharmacist.

-Keep this leaflet.
+· Keep this leaflet.
 You may need to read it again.

-Ask your pharmacist for advice or information.
+· Contact your pharmacist for any advice or information.

-If you experience any side effects, talk to your doctor or pharmacist.
+· If you experience any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 See section 4.

-2. What you need to know before using CROMORHINOL 2% Nasal Spray Solution?
+2. What you need to know before using CROMORHINOL 2%, nasal spray solution?

-3. How to use CROMORHINOL 2% Nasal Spray Solution?
+3. How to use CROMORHINOL 2%, nasal spray solution?

-4. Possible side effects?
+4. What are the possible side effects?

-5. How to store CROMORHINOL 2% Nasal Spray Solution?
+5. How to store CROMORHINOL 2%, nasal spray solution?

-6. Contents of the pack and other information.
+6. Package contents and other information.

-1. WHAT IS CROMORHINOL 2% Nasal Spray Solution AND WHAT IS IT USED FOR?
+1. WHAT IS CROMORHINOL 2%, Nasal Spray Solution AND WHAT IS IT USED FOR?

 Pharmacotherapeutic group: ANTI-ALLERGICS, ATC code: S01GX01.

-Never use CROMORHINOL 2%, Nasal Spray Solution:
+Never use CROMORHINOL 2%, nasal spray solution:

 IF IN DOUBT, IT IS ESSENTIAL TO ASK YOUR PHARMACIST OR DOCTOR FOR ADVICE.